Cambridge Commonwealth Trust: Alumni

-After many years since its formation, thousands of scholars have benefitted from the financial aid given by the trusts.

-The trust maintains a list of existing scholars and past scholars.
+After many years since its formation, thousands of scholars have benefitted from the financial aid given by the Trust.
+The Trust maintains a list of existing scholars and past scholars.
 It also provides a platform for these scholars to keep in touch and network with each other.
 The trusts also hold social events for the scholars to meet and interact.